 Before I begin, it will be important to define the terms of both magick and embodiment.
 From my studies of yoga, tantra, magick (/ other esoteric philosophies and arts), my de-mystified definition of magick is this: the willful direction of energies with the intention of changing reality.

 This is not "hocus pocus".
 Admittedly, ritual often is highly creative, right-brained, meaning not limited to the logical mind.
 Ritual is art.
 For the person designing rituals, it does not necessarily need to make sense.
 We grow up in a society based on left-brain thinking.
-To a certain extent when you hear people talking about Patriarchy these days, part of that discussion on an underlying level is that we are too left-brained, too logical, not addressing other intelligences that exist (including emotional intelligence which we only have recent language for).
+To a certain extent when you hear people talking about Patriarchy these days, part of that discussion on an underlying level is that we are too left-brained, too logical, not addressing other intelligences that exist including emotional intelligence.
 Yoga often does not speak of or address magick openly, but Tantra does.
 I am ten years a tantrika, so my opinions and definitions are not based off some recent whim or one book.
-My explanations and understandings come from over a decade's worth of intersectional research and personal application as I have consciously traversed my spiritual path.
-Magick can include artistic ritual but it doesn't have to.
+My explanations and understandings come from over a decade's worth of research and personal application as I have consciously traversed my spiritual path.

 I explain magick only as far as I must in this post so you understand the title of "the magick of embodiment".
 Let's move on to the next definition.

 This captures the spirit of the word and the concept better in terms of what I am expressing in this post.
 If you are inspired to "be strong" (like an athlete or warrior), you may be attracted to weight-lifting, therefore develop an embodiment practice of weight-lifting exercises to achieve a body that reminds you of the idea of "strength".
 You may even find that a particular exercise exemplifies your perceived version of "strength" and by doing that exercise it starts to define an aspect of you.
-Literally, through building definition within your muscle structure, you reflect to the outside world a collective symbolic agreement of "strength".
+Literally, through building muscle-definition or tone, you reflect to the outside world a collective symbolic agreement of "strength".
 You have embodied this characteristic.
 You have brought an idea into form and changed reality; your reality and also the perceptual reality of those around you.

 Now adornment can work the same way and so fashion or style are also magickal (reality changing) workings.
 I think we have all seen this work throughout our lives by our own initiation or people we saw who have changed their "look".
 Someone morphs from a preppy "goody two shoes" to a "goth" kid.
 Although adornment works toward your intention of expressing an idea into the world (look at the colors chosen by political parties or sports team fans), it is a lesser step of bringing idea into form.
 Let's use sports as an example, as it is currently football season as I write this.
 You can wear a jersey for your favorite team and people will understand that you are a fan of that team.
 Not all people will want to look like an athlete or football player but if you wanted to actually embody the spirit of a football player, you would need to possibly work out more and bulk up to make people feel as if you carry the football player "spirit".

-Ideas we could say are part of the imaginal realm.
+Ideas are part of the imaginal realm.
 You might even consider them then part of the spirit realm.
 They are in an unseen dimension of a collectively understood (yet rarely discussed) reality.
-Think about the word inspiration which is derived of inspire, and inspire is derived of the word spirit.
+Think about the word inspiration which is derived of inspire.
+Inspire is derived of the word spirit.
 So it is not a far stretch then to say that embodiment is about bringing a spiritual quality or essence into your "being" to evoke a certain perceptual response in yourself and others.

 Embodiment takes more energy than simply dressing up because it requires more physicality and movement.
 Yes, it takes movement to put on a shirt but I am talking about exercise, a pose, a dance, a breathing exercise...
 It is stronger because it requires more sacrifice.
 I understand that adornment can take HOURS (i.e. for cosplayers or the correct hair and makeup and picking out of the most appropriate fashion for any look) but embodiment requires the sacrifice of sweat.
 It excites the cells and neurons more.
 It might tear muscles or overwhelm you with oxygen.
 If a consistent practice of adornment was measured against a consistent practice of embodiment, I believe the embodiment will always win.
 "But what about beauty?", you say.
 Beauty doesn't require makeup, hairspray, or sequins (although it can certainly help).
 Though to give some credit to beauty fanatics, adornment can often be a nice and actually very strong addition to physical embodiment.

-I wanted to make this asana artivism to give supporters of the campaign another way to support.
+I wanted to make this "asana artivism" to give supporters of the campaign another way to support.
 If they wanted, they could add to the collective energetic (magickal) working of the campaign or just have a new idea to experiment with for their own asana practice.
 It was also meant to inspire yogis or other movement artists.
-To show them how they could take their movement art further into the realm of art or art activism (artivism).
+To show them how they could take their movement-art further into the realm of artivism (art based activism).
 This could be applied to those who focus on adornment as well.
 I spoke about this some in my Medium article "F Selfies, Embody Art".

 IF this post has inspired you in any way and you would like to talk about it or share it with others, I ask three things.
 1) That you please credit me as this has been a work of personal inspiration.
 You can simply say that you have been inspired by the yogini/tantrika/artivist, JIVANA.
-By giving credit to me, you give credit to Spirit which inspired this knowledge through me.
-2) You check out the campaign 3) If you want to use this picture that you credit myself, my photographer, and my digital artist.
+By giving credit to me, you give credit to Spirit as well 2) Check out the campaign 3) If you want to use these pictures that you credit myself, my photographer, and my digital artist.
 Credits are below the photos.